Corporate Governance Mission

 The Board delegates to the general manager and through that individual to other senior management, the authority and responsibility for managing the bank’s business.
 The Board’s role is to oversee the management and governance of the bank and to monitor senior management’s performance.

-MEAB has 17 committees that oversee various aspects of the bank’s business.
+MEAB bank has 17 committees that oversee various aspects of the bank’s business.
 These committees are:

 - Senior Management Committee